jshawtime/saywhatwant/READMES-current/156-DEBUG-WORKFLOW-COPY-VERBOSE.md

 **Fix:** Sort cache by timestamp before trimming - ensures newest messages always kept.

 **Success criteria:** 100% ONLY - no exceptions!

+**⚠️ CRITICAL: 100% IS THE ONLY ACCEPTABLE SUCCESS RATE ⚠️**

+- ❌ 83% is NOT acceptable
+- ❌ 90% is NOT acceptable
+- ❌ 95% is NOT acceptable
+- ❌ 97% is NOT acceptable
-83% is NOT acceptable, 99% is NOT acceptable.
-Every message MUST get AI response or it's a bug that needs fixing.
+- ❌ 99% is NOT acceptable
+- ✅ **100% ONLY** - Every message MUST get AI response or it's a bug that needs fixing

+**NEVER suggest "accepting" failure rates or "this is good enough"!**

+Every single message matters.
+If even 1 out of 100 fails, that's a critical bug that must be fixed.
+The self-healing system exists to achieve 100% reliability, not to paper over acceptable losses.

 ---